connorH982/projects/README.md

 # Temporary Note on steam_tidy.csv for anyone visiting for HW6 in Data Management

+Feel free to contact me about this, I don't mind answers questions!

 * app_id: Primary Key, that is associated with a specific game (used by Steam and SteamSpy both)

 ### Sources